rduenasf/birding/docs/birds/foxspa.md

 scientific_name: "Passerella iliaca"
 order: "Passeriformes"
 family: "Passerellidae (New World Sparrows)"
 description: "Passerella iliaca is a species of bird in the Passerellidae (New World Sparrows) family.
-It has been observed 8 times."
+It has been observed 8 times.
+It has been photographed."
 species_group: "New World Sparrows"
 species_code: "foxspa"

 sidebar_position: 203
-sidebar_class_name: " "
+sidebar_class_name: "has-photo "
 tags:
   - Passeriformes
   - Passerellidae (New World Sparrows)
   - New World Sparrows
-  - Needs Photo
+  - Has Photo
   - Needs Audio
 ---